jmtodaro/tor-blog-data/markdown/blog/2010-06-16-may-2010-progress-report.md

 <!-- more -->

+**New releases**

+On May 26, Tor Browser Bundle for Microsoft Windows is updated to include the newer Vidalia 0.2.9.
+This ﬁxes some issues with character set handling, and adds Vietnamese as a new language.

+On May 31, we released Tor Browser Bundle for Linux 1.0.6.
+It contains the following updates:

+-   Add arch to tarball name so there's no collision
+-   Add libpng for Arch Linux
+-   Add HTTPS Everywhere extension
+-   Update Qt to 4.6.2
+-   Update Vidalia to 0.2.9
+-   Update NoScript to 1.9.9.80

+On June 1st, we released Tor Browser Bundle for Linux 1.0.7.
+It uses an older glibc for better compatibility with older linux distributions.

+On May 20, we released Vidalia 0.2.9.
+Fixes include Qt 4.6.2 compatibility, new cert, and some new translations.
+You can download it at [https://www.torproject.org/vidalia/](https://www.torproject.org/vidalia/ "https://www.torproject.org/vidalia/").
+Packages are slowly being updated to include this version of Vidalia.
+ The full changelog is:

 -   Remove the GoDaddy CA certificate bundle since we changed the certificate used to authenticate connections to geoips.vidalia-project.net for downloading GeoIP information from a commercial GoDaddy certificate to a free CACert certificate.
 -   Define -D\_WIN32\_WINNT=0x0501 on Windows builds so that MiniUPnPc will build with the latest versions of MinGW.
 -   Modify miniupnpc.c from MiniUPnPc's source so that it will build on Mac OS X 10.4.